-Principles of organizing, sequencing, delivering and evaluating instruction for exceptional learners.
+In this course students learn about principles of organizing, sequencing, delivering and evaluating instruction for exceptional learners.
 Effective methods for teaching content-area material (reading, math, science, for example).
 Selecting and adapting curriculum.
 Prerequisites: SED 359; ED 306.

-SED 463 Management Strategies for Exceptional Learners
+SED 463 Management Strategies for Exceptional Learners (3)

-Strategies for individual and group behavior/instruction management.
-Various competencies developed in systematic application of specific models for exceptional learners.
+Strategies for individual and group behavior/instruction management are the emphasis.
+Various competencies are developed in systematic application of specific models for exceptional learners.
 Strategies for organization, administration and participation with families and other significant parties are included.
 Prerequisites: SED 359; ED 360.